 • To assist with the United Methodist Church’s international disaster response: Give to the United Methodist Committee on Relief.
 Go here to learn more and make an online contribution.

-Join a disaster response team: Rev. Paula Colton is the conference’s disaster response coordinator.
-Contact her to learn about training for new team members or for church disaster preparedness.
+2. Join a disaster response team: Gary Bochman is the conference’s disaster response coordinator.
+Contact him to learn about training for new team members or for church disaster preparedness.
 Check the “Events” section of the conference website to learn about Minnesota disaster response trainings, or visit the North Central Jurisdiction Volunteers in Mission website to learn about regional disaster response trainings.
 All volunteers must complete the Safe Gatherings background check process in order to join a disaster response team.

 Minnesota Annual Conference of the United Methodist Church